 GI Surgery at Tampa General Hospital

 GI surgery, or gastrointestinal surgery, is an effective way to treat many conditions affecting the digestive system.
-Surgeons can now use minimally invasive techniques when performing digestive surgery, which usually help patients experience less post-operative pain and shorter recovery times compared to traditional open surgery.
-Types of minimally invasive GI surgery include:
+The gastrointestinal surgeons at Tampa General Hospital can often use minimally invasive techniques when performing digestive surgery, which usually means our patients experience less post-operative pain and shorter recovery times compared to traditional open surgery.

-- The LESS procedure – Performed through a 1.2-centimeter incision in the belly button, surgeons can use laparoendoscopic single-site (LESS) surgery for treating gastroesophageal reflux disease (GERD), swallowing disorders, and pancreatic disorders.
+- The LESS procedure – Performed through a 1.2-centimeter incision in the belly button, surgeons can use laparoendoscopic single-site (LESS) surgery for treating gastroesophageal reflux disease (GERD), swallowing disorders and pancreatic disorders.

-- Laparoscopic surgery – For this procedure, surgeons insert small tubes, tiny video cameras, and surgical instruments through small incisions made on the body to treat a variety of conditions.
+- Laparoscopic surgery – For this procedure, surgeons insert small tubes, tiny video cameras and surgical instruments through small incisions made on the body to treat a variety of conditions.

 - Robotic surgery – The aid of a robotic system give surgeons enhanced precision and visualization, greater access to hard-to-reach areas of the body, and a greater range of motion when conducting a minimally invasive digestive surgery.

-- Transjugular intrahepatic portosystemtic shunt (TIPS) – This angiographic procedure decreases portal hypertension – an increase in blood pressure in the veins of the portal venous system - to help treat bleeding varices and severe liver dysfunction.
+- Transjugular intrahepatic portosystemic shunt (TIPS) – This angiographic procedure decreases portal hypertension – an increase in blood pressure in the veins of the portal venous system - to help treat bleeding varices and severe liver dysfunction.

-Magnetic Sphincter Augmentation utilizing the LINX procedure
+Magnetic Sphincter Augmentation Utilizing the LINX® Reflux Management System